gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/mde-dashboard-review.md

 # MDE Dashboard Review

-This file summarizes alerts, incidents, and automated detections surfaced by Microsoft Defender for Endpoint (MDE) during the SSH brute-force campaign observed in March–April 2025.
+This file summarizes the most significant alerts, incidents, and automated detections surfaced by Microsoft Defender for Endpoint (MDE) during the SSH brute-force campaign observed in February–April 2025.

-The objective is to assess MDE’s automated coverage and correlate it with findings from manual threat hunting documented in `initial-threat-hunt.md`.
+The objective is to assess MDE’s automated coverage and correlate it with findings from manual threat hunting documented in [initial-threat-hunt.md](./initial-threat-hunt.md).

 ---